nickdichev/nickdichev.github.io/_posts/2019-05-11-huffman-elixir-part2.md

 Notice that we are using an iolist to join the completed binaries.
 We don't take the usual penalty of appending to the end of a list by doing this.
 Because of this behavior, you should always use an iolist when you are building output.
 However, iolists are considered improper lists.
 Most of the standard list operations will not function as expected on an iolist.
 However, this isn't a problem for us since the functions we will use to output the compressed data can handle improper lists.

 We end the recursion when we have exhausted the list of bitstrings.
-However, there might be something (most likely a bistring) left in the buffer.
+However, there might be something (most likely a bitstring) left in the buffer.
 We return `{iolist, buffer}` and will handle the leftover buffer in `Huffman.compress/1`.
 Let's take a look at that:

 ```elixir
 defmodule Huffman do